ALachand/alachand.github.io/about.md

 title: About
 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am a freelance researcher in French Guyana : Number Theory, Cryptographic and Machine Learning

-email: agus[at]python.web.id